 - Its evolution

-Cogent Systems, recently acquired by Thales, has been involved in this project since 2002 when it won a contract to supply the Eurodac Automated Fingerprint Identification System (AFIS) - a role Thales Cogent still performs to this day.
+Cogent Systems, recently acquired by Thales, has been involved in this project since 2002, when it won a contract to supply the Eurodac Automated Fingerprint Identification System (AFIS) - a role Thales Cogent still performs today.

 Let's dig in.

-It was recognised even then that a pan-European database for asylum seekers was technically possible.
-It was while the European Commission's "Ad Hoc Group on Immigration" was considering whether and how to implement such a system on a cross-EU basis, something happened.
+While the European Commission's "Ad Hoc Group on Immigration" was considering whether and how to implement such a system on a cross-EU basis something happened.

 The migrant crisis from 1997 to 2017 and on